YingtongAamandaWu/Corhort_analysis_R/README.md

 **Output files:**
 cohort_analysis_output.csv: this file documents "CohortGroup" for the assession number of the cohort, "cohortname" for the range of sign-up date of customers, "TotalUsers" for the total number of unique customers within that corhort.
-The rest of the columns document the percentage of customers within the cohort and the number of customers that put down orders for every week (days 0-6, days 7-13, etc).
+The rest of the columns document the percentage of customers within the cohort and the number of customers that put down orders for every week (days 0-6, days 7-13, etc). retention.heatmaps.pdf: this is a plot of two heatmaps, showing the change in customers' purchase rates in weeks after signing up.
+A description of the figure is also shown on the figure.